florimondmanca/www/content/articles/2018/07/a-practical-usage-of-chainmap-in-python.md

 ## What is ChainMap?

-**ChainMap** is a data structure provided by the Python standard library that allows you to treat multiple dictionnaries as one.
+**ChainMap** is a data structure provided by the Python standard library that allows you to treat multiple dictionaries as one.

 The [official documentation](https://docs.python.org/3/library/collections.html#collections.ChainMap) on ChainMap reads: